 Can a silk sleep mask help me get better sleep?

-Yes — it blocks light completely and reduces friction on skin and hair, supporting deeper, more restorative rest.
+Yes — it blocks light completely and reduces friction on skin and hair, supporting deeper, more restorative rest so you feel like you got the right amount of sleep.